At a Glance

 When your child starts working, there’s a chance she may run into discrimination.
 Thankfully, federal law protects qualified employees from being denied a raise, assignment, promotion or other work opportunities because of their disability.

-Many learning and attention issues like dyslexia and ADHD can qualify as disabilities.
+Many learning and thinking differences like and can qualify as disabilities.
 But your child is protected only if her employer knows about her condition.
 Also, your child has to be qualified—meaning she must have the skills and ability to do the job.

 Laws That Protect Against Discrimination